MaxBamberger/DataScienceProjects/README.md

 # DataScienceProjects
 Welcome!
-This is a collection of great machine learning projects I have completed for clients or as part of my independent research.
+This is a collection of great Machine Learning projects and Natural Language Processing projects I have completed for clients or as part of my independent research.
 More to come as I clean up some projects

 ## Table of Contents
  - [Predicting movie success](https://github.com/MaxBamberger/DataScienceProjects/tree/master/film-success-classifier) using a GradientBoosting classifier and Latent Dirichlet Allocation (LDA) to Topic-Model the plot-synopsis